-Proposed comment 7(f)(1)-1 clarifies that a newspaper circulated nationally may qualify as a publication in general circulation in the community served by the media station.

-Proposed comment 7(f)(1)-2 provides guidance on establishing a number for consumers to call for disclosure information.

-Proposed comment 7(f)(1)-3 provides guidance on the use of a multi-function toll-free number to provide disclosures.

-Proposed comment 7(f)(1)-4 provides general guidance on the statement that must accompany a toll-free number instructing consumers to call the number for details about costs and terms.
+Comment 7(f)(1)-1 clarifies that a newspaper circulated nationally may qualify as a publication in general circulation in the community served by the media station.
+Comment 7(f)(1)-2 provides guidance on establishing a number for consumers to call for disclosure information.
+Comment 7(f)(1)-3 provides guidance on the use of a multi-function toll-free number to provide disclosures.
+Comment 7(f)(1)-4 provides general guidance on the statement that must accompany a toll-free number instructing consumers to call the number for details about costs and terms.

-SECTION 213.8 Record Retention
+SECTION 213.8--Record Retention

-Current - Proposed

-6-1 8-1
+Former New 6-1 8-1

 Section 213.8 of the regulation was formerly § 213.6.

-SECTION 213.9 Relations to state laws.
+SECTION 213.9--Relations to state laws.